-You can see up close here, how the satin stitching is beginning to work together.
+You can see up close, how the satin stitching is beginning to work together.
 If you have problems with your hand satin stitching check this site out.
 It is kind of exciting to see how the satin stitch works, isn’t it?
 Sometimes, I haven’t done a stitch for a while and I get lost.
 When that happens, I just look it up on the world-wide-web.
 It is amazing how many high-quality little lessons are available to learn better techniques.

 Progress is made on this as more detailed work gets done.
 Gradually, it becomes easier to see flowers as they come to life.
 The Flower stamens, then outlining begins on the flower petals.
 I am actually using some really different outlines to see what it would look like.
 For example, see the maroon blossoms outlined with pale yellow.
 Hmmm.
 In all honesty, there are so many shapes in this pattern that it is a little confusing at times.
 Am I stitching on a leaf or a vine?
-Now, you can see that as more and more of the objects are filled with color it then gets easier to differentiate between a leaf and vine.
+Now, you can see that as more and more of the objects are filled with color it then gets easier to differentiate between a leaf and a vine.

-My plan of attack from here will be to work on outlining and details.
+My plan of attack from here will be to complete the work on outlining and details.
 Little touches here and there will get it to look exactly the way I want it to.
 Zing! a pillow full of love, to lay your head on and sleep.

 Embroidering a new pillow case in the evenings.
 It is a “Flower Basket” pattern from one of my many iron-on patterns purchased over the years from (Aunt Martha’s).
 I love the way this one has a little ribbon tied to the basket handle.